 Potassium Deficiency Symptoms and Causes:

 Symptoms of potassium deficiency include: muscle weakness and fatigue, mental confusion, irritability, heart palpitations and other cardiac rhythm disturbances, nervous tremors and problems with muscle contraction and coordination.
-Potassium deficiency can result after profuse sweating if the diet is not adequately supplied with a replenishing source of electrolytes.
+P. deficiency can result after profuse sweating if the diet is not adequately supplied with a replenishing source of electrolytes.
 Thirst quenchers containing balanced levels of electrolytes have been developed for athletes to avoid this problem.
-Athletes typically require at least 4 grams of potassium daily to replenish losses from sweating (up to 3 grams daily can be lost from regular exercise).
-Other causes of significant fluid loss can also cause potassium deficiency including diarrhea and/or overuse of laxatives, diuretics, aspirin and other drugs.
-Excessive consumption of salty foods together with lack of fresh fruits and vegetables in the diet is the most common cause of potassium deficiency, especially common in elderly people.
+Athletes typically require at least 4 grams daily to replenish losses from sweating (up to 3 grams daily can be lost from regular exercise).
+Other causes of significant fluid loss can also cause p. deficiency including diarrhea and/or overuse of laxatives, diuretics, aspirin and other drugs.
+Excessive consumption of salty foods together with lack of fresh fruits and vegetables in the diet is the most common cause of p. deficiency, especially common in elderly people.

 *What is an Electrolyte?

 Electrolytes are elements from mineral salts, including potassium, sodium and chlorine, that conduct electricity when dissolved in water.
 Electrolytes are always found in pairs with a positively charged molecule (cation) like potassium or sodium bonded to a negatively charged molecule (anion) like chlorine.
 For instance, salt in its solid form is sodium chloride but in water the ions split apart and conduct electricity.
 The body holds most potassium within cells (over 95%) whereas most sodium is outside of cells within the body’s blood and other body fluids.
 The body actually has a mechanism known as the sodium-potassium pump in order to do this.
 Cell membranes of all cells of the body actively pump sodium out and potassium in as an important function to prevent cellular swelling (and bursting) and to maintain the proper electrical charge of the cell.
 This is particularly important in muscle and nerve cells.
 During muscle contractions and nerve transmissions, the potassium actually exits the cell and sodium enters causing a change in the electrical charge of the cell and this causes the transmission or contraction.
-Additionally, potassium is required for the conversion of blood sugar into glycogen within the muscles and liver.
-Without adequate potassium, low levels of storage glycogen causes muscle weakness, fatigue and other symptoms of potassium deficiency.
+Additionally, it is required for the conversion of blood sugar into glycogen within the muscles and liver.
+Without adequate potassium, low levels of storage glycogen causes muscle weakness, fatigue and other symptoms of p. deficiency.